Orsk: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with eight rural localities, incorporated as the City of Orsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Orsk is incorporated as Orsk Urban Okrug.

 Economy

 Orsk is the most important industrial center of Orenburg Oblast.
 The main industries are metallurgy, machine building, petroleum chemistry, food and light industries.
-The most important enterprises are Yuzhuralnikel, Orsknefteorgsintez, and Yuzhuralmashzavod.
+The most important enterprises are Yuzhuralnikel, Orsknefteorgsintez (the SAFMAR Orsk refinery) and Yuzhuralmashzavod.
 Following the dissolution of the Soviet Union, chronic under-investment, sanctions and lack of reforms led to the loss of 50,000 jobs and 30 plants, Forbes.com reported.

 Transportation

 The city is served by Orsk Airport and there is an eponymously named former Russian Air Force base located northeast of the city.

 Education and culture

 A branch of Orenburg State Institute of Management (OSIM) operates in the city.
 Other than that, there is one major institute in Orsk: Orsk' humanitary-technological institute.
 There are also a number of different schools and colleges, State Drama Theater, Museum of Local History, Laboratory of Archeological Studies, Children's Art Gallery, Children's Folk Theater "Blue Bird" and a municipal brass band.

-Some of the peculiar landmarks of industrial Orsk are forty archeological monuments including ancient settlements, mass and single grave sites.
+Some of the landmarks of industrial Orsk are 40 archeological monuments including ancient settlements, mass and single grave sites.
 Those that have been excavated became famous in the scientific world.
-For instance, grave sites in Kumak, that date back to the Bronze Age provide convincing evidence to the hypothesis of Eastern European roots of Indo-European peoples.
+For instance, grave sites in Kumak that date back to the Bronze Age provide convincing evidence to the hypothesis of Eastern European roots of Indo-European peoples.

-In the grave sites that date back to the early Iron Age (7th–6th centuries BCE) left by "savromatian" or "sormatian" tribes scientists found many ancient items including a clay vessel bearing the name of the Persian ruler Artaxerxes I, the sixth such vessel found in the world.
+In the grave sites that date back to the early Iron Age (7th–6th centuries BCE) left by Sarmatian tribes scientists found many ancient items including a clay vessel bearing the name of the Persian ruler Artaxerxes I, the sixth such vessel found in the world.